forscher28/GROMACS/README.md

 # GROMACS
-This contains all the files used for the tutorial 1 i.e. Lysozyme in Water
+This contains all the input and output files used in  tutorial 1 i.e. Lysozyme in Water